 6.5.2 ECS Address Provisioning

-6.5.2.1 ECS Address Configuration information
+6.5.2.1 ECS Address Configuration Information

-The ECS Address Configuration Information consists of one or more FQDN(s) and/or IP Address(es) of Edge Configuration Server(s), and of an ECS Provider ID.
+The ECS Address Configuration Information consists of one or more FQDN(s) and/or IP address(es) of Edge Configuration Server(s), and of an ECS Provider ID.
 It may be associated with spatial validity conditions.
 It is further described in TS 23.502 [3].
 A UE may receive multiple instances of ECS Address Provisioning information (e.g. corresponding to different ECS Provider ID).

-The SMF does not need to be aware of the internal structure of the ECS Address Configuration Information but may use the spatial validity conditions to determine when to deliver ECS Address Configuration Information to the UE.
+The SMF does not need to be aware of the internal structure of the ECS Address Configuration Information.

-6.5.2.2 ECS Address Configuration information Provisioning to the UE
+6.5.2.2 ECS Address Configuration Information Provisioning to the UE